Local Guidance in relation to this chapter can be found in: Safeguarding children at risk due to their behaviour or vulnerability

 A restorative approach and the use of restorative enquiry and subsequent mediation between those involved can provide an opportunity to meet the needs of all concerned.
 The child who has been bullied has the chance to say how they have been affected.
 The opportunity is provided for the child doing the bullying to understand the impact of their actions and to make amends.

 Both the child engaged in bullying behaviour and those who are the target of bullying should then be closely monitored.
 The times, places and circumstances in which the risk of bullying is greatest should be ascertained and action taken to reduce the risk of recurrence.Whatever plan of action is implemented, it must be reviewed at regular intervals to ascertain whether actions have been successful and whether the bullying behaviour has ceased.
-Where bullying exists in the context of gang behaviour, there should be an institutional, as well as an individual, response to this.
+Where bullying exists in the context of gang behaviour, or where it is of a sexual harassment/violence nature, there should be an institutional and multi-agency, as well as an individual, response to this.

 6. Further InformationSee also: